Listed below are some of the frequently asked questions about the Office of Residence Life for parents at Kentucky State University.

 Yes, freshmen students are allowed to have a vehicle.
 Each student must register his/her vehicle with University police and obtain a parking decal for his/her assigned residence hall parking lot.

 Each residence hall has student staff who work and reside in the building.
-The staff position title is Resident Assistant.
-Students interested in applying for a vacant position are encouraged to browse the Staff: Residence Life Opportunities section of our webpage and or contact his/her residence hall manager for more information.
+The staff position titles are Resident Assistant (RA) and Desk Assistant (DA).
+Students interested in applying for a vacant position are encouraged to browse the Staff: Residence Life Opportunities section of our webpage and or contact his/her Resident Director for more information.

 Claims Process for Reporting a “Loss” on Your Personal Property Program